Temporalis Trigger Points - Dr. Jonathan Kuttner

 6. Episodic TTH is by far the more prevalent category.

-7. The chronic TTH patient has a higher frequency of both active and latent triggers points in the suboccipital mm.
+7. The chronic TTH patient has a higher frequency of both active and latent triggers points in the suboccipital muscles.

 8. The chronic TTH patient with active trigger points may have a greater headache intensity and frequency and forward head posture than those with latent trigger points.